bolrog/d2dx/README.md

 - FXAA implementation by Timothy Lottes.
 (This software contains source code provided by NVIDIA Corporation.)

 ## Recent release history

+### 0.99.510
+  - Add the possibility to set a custom in-game resolution in d2dx.cfg.
+See the wiki for details.
+  - Remove special case for MedianXL Sigma (don't limit to 1024x768).

 ### 0.99.508
   - Fix motion prediction of water splashes e.g. in Kurast Docks.